-Claire Bryant has twelve years team leader experience in local government economic development and strategic policy and started a dual role as Deputy Chief Resilient Officer for Christchurch City Council 18 months ago.
-Claire co-ordinates the Council’s health-related policies that impact community health and wellbeing - including alcohol, smoking, gambling, healthy food policies and health-related bylaws and works, through the Resilient Greater Christchurch Plan, on social capital / equity / innovation and collective capacity-building projects.
+Claire Bryant has twelve years team leader experience in local government economic development and strategic policy.
+Claire co-ordinates the Christchurch City Council’s strategic framework and policies that impact community wellbeing.
+In her dual role as Deputy Chief Resilience Officer for the Resilient Greater Christchurch Plan, Claire focuses on social innovation and inclusive growth projects.

 Nazanin (Nasi) Jenkin